Va. attorney general overturns 58 historic legal opinions that perpetuated racism

 This is far from the first time that elected leaders in the state have wrestled with Virginia’s history by wiping away emblems of its past.
 Virginia Gov. Ralph Northam (D), who himself faced intense public scrutiny for a blackface photo, appointed a commission to find racist language that persisted in the state code, which the General Assembly ultimately used to scrap discriminatory language from their books.
 Confederate statues across the state, including the state’s biggest statue of Confederate Gen. Robert E. Lee, have fallen one by one since the state overturned decades-old prohibitions on the removal of Confederate war memorials.

-Cynthia Hudson, former chief deputy attorney general of Virginia, chairs the Commission to Examine Racial Inequity in Virginia’s Law.
+Cynthia Hudson, former chief deputy attorney general of Virginia, chairs the Commission to Examine Racial Inequity in Virginia Law.
 She characterized Herring’s move, which she helped launch during her time with the attorney general’s office, as “a perfect complement” to the commission’s work.

 “Just like Virginia wiped racist, outdated laws off its books in recent years, so too should it wipe away racist, outdated legal opinions that supported and helped to implement those laws,” she said in a statement.

-Herring overruled the 58 opinions with support from State Sen. Mamie Locke and Delegate Lamont Bagby, who chairs the Virginia Legislative Black Caucus.
+Herring overruled the 58 opinions with support from state Sen. Mamie Locke and Del.
+Lamont Bagby, who chairs the Virginia Legislative Black Caucus.

 “This means a great deal,” Bagby said at the news conference Thursday, noting that his parents had been bused across the state to receive an education.
 “Not just to the ancestors, but to individuals who have lived through it.”